wijo2/DustScripts/README.md

 (I spent like 100-200h working on this so this better fucking catch on lol)

 ### Setup
 Add 3dCollisionEditor to your map (you need all scripts in map/customCollision except 2dCollisionEditor).
-Don't copy from the map, I've already fixed a couple of important things.
+Don't copy from the protodimensionetics map, I've already fixed a couple of important things.

 ### Important Limitations